 What are the odds that the Nets are going to win the championship this year?

-How likely are the Nets to make the playoffs?
+How are the Nets odds to win the Atlantic Division?

 The Nets currently have odds to win the Atlantic Division.